xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    Abstract
       One of the amazing things about SerialEM, to me, is that I almost always find some cool functions and features which I did not use before.
-It could be also true some other users, even you might regard yourself as not a novice user.
-If you see someone uses it, you immediately get it.
-But you might not realize that the cool function exists.
+It could be also true for some other users, even you might not regard yourself as a novice user.
+If you see someone using it, you immediately get it.
+Otherwise, you might not realize that the cool function exists.

       In this note, I want to give a few examples to show some of the hidden beauties I like a lot.
 And I hope you can learn them from reading this